 Jay Weingarten is an architect and sustainability advocate at RDG Planning & Design, where his focus is on strategic planning and design for the Senior Living and Public Safety markets.
 He is passionate about wellness and the impact of the built environment on our health and wellbeing.
 His educational experience includes a master’s degree in architecture and a master’s degree in business administration.
 An Omaha native, he enjoys spending time with his wife and daughters as well as a large extended family.

-Join our mailing list to find out about local green events.
+Join our email list to find out about local green news and events.